Nikola283/Excel_Project-Data_Analytics/Project_analysis/README.md

 ### 🤔So What

-- This chart highlights the importance of investing time in learning high-value skills like Python and SQL, which are evidently tied to higher paying roles, especially for those looking to maximize their salary in the tech industry.
+- This chart highlights the importance of investing time in learning high-value skills like Python and SQL, which are evidently tied to higher paying roles, particularly for organizations prioritizing high-impact technical skills in hiring and training programs

+## Business Use Cases

+- Salary benchmarking for data roles

+- Identifying high-value skills for hiring and training

+- Supporting location-based compensation strategies

+- Workforce planning and upskilling decisions

 ## Conclusion

-As a data enthusiast and job seeker, I embarked on this Excel-based project to uncover valuable insights about the data science job market.
-Using a dataset from real-world job postings, I analyzed job titles, salaries, locations, and essential skills.
-By leveraging Excel features like Power Query, PivotTables, DAX, and charts, I discovered key correlations between multiple skills and higher salaries, particularly in Python, SQL, and cloud technologies.

-I hope this project serves as a practical guide for data professionals and provides an overview of the skills needed for higher-paying roles.
+This Excel-based analysis demonstrates how job market and skill data can be transformed into actionable insights for salary benchmarking and workforce planning.

+By combining Power Query, Power Pivot, DAX, and advanced visualizations, the project highlights which roles and skills deliver the highest market value, supporting more informed hiring, compensation, and upskilling decisions.